I had someone ask if it was necessary to run a criminal background check on all volunteers.

 Protecting those children from harm is one of the most important responsibilities of church leaders.

-Until 2016, the number one reason churches go to court is because of sexual misconduct.
-Today it is property disputes.
+It is unfortunate, but the number one reason churches go to court is because of sexual misconduct.

-The theory is that more churches are being proactive with their screening and training in regards to sexual misconduct and this is bringing those numbers down.
+More and more churches are being proactive with their screening and training regarding sexual misconduct to help keep those numbers down.

 However, many of the sexual offenders are juveniles under the age of 18.